microsoft/azure-pipelines-yaml/design/artifacts-in-pipelines.md

 Going forward, all Artifacts-produced tasks must support proxies (insofar as the underlying tool supports them) before we ship.
 In addition to our tasks, we should enable setting up tools that support proxies with the pipeline’s proxy.

-## Provenance support is part of the min-bar
+### Provenance support is part of the min-bar

 We should ensure that any packages published using auth that was set up by any of these tasks have the appropriate build and commit provenance information.
+We should attempt to do so by adding extra claims to the build token and then looking for those claims on requests coming to the Artifacts service.
+We should not deprecate the existing URL-based provenance, which other build systems may use.

+### Good, but not overly verbose, logging

+Today, several of our tasks turn on verbose logging by default.
+These tasks should not, unless the user explicitly enables verbose logging for the build or step.
+However, we should provide clear and concise default logs that:

+- Show the files we read and wrote
+  - Show the file contents during verbose logging, along with a warning that these files may include tokens
+- The feeds/service connections we were able to match up correctly
+- Any unused service connections - this should also throw an error

 ## Design, ecosystem by ecosystem